Table Of Contents

-You should be starting your ABM campaign with a list of accounts that you know are a good fit and are ready, or soon will be ready, for a conversation.
+You should start your ABM campaign with a list of accounts that you know are a good fit and are ready, or will soon be ready, for a conversation.
 That means your first goal is to get those target accounts engaged with your business and sales team.

-However, that is only the start, and with CRM, marketing and content analytics, you can go even deeper than that and measure the number of contacts within your target accounts that have shown multiple engagements with your digital insights, content, website, social media and even lead score these contacts, to identify the best opportunities.
+However, this is only the start.
+With CRM, marketing and content analytics, you can go even deeper to measure the number of contacts within your target accounts that have made multiple engagements with your digital insights, content, website and social media - and you can lead score these contacts to identify the best opportunities.

 Remember that all of this traffic is pre-qualified, as it is coming from the accounts you have already identified as good fit accounts.

-Again with the majority of sales pipeline software such as Pipedrive, Salesforce, Hubspot or Terminus you can create a potential value for each deal within the pipeline, but also measure the influence of digital assets, marketing activity and influence from specific ABM programs i.e which blog post, landing page, email or content offer drives the most leads that convert into revenue ?
+With most sales pipeline software, such as HubSpot, Pipedrive, Salesforce or Terminus, you can create a potential value for each deal within the pipeline, but also measure the influence of digital assets, marketing activity and influence from specific ABM activity i.e. which blog post, landing page, email or content offer drives the most leads that convert into revenue.

-By focusing on which marketing activities, content and digital assets show up time and again in successful deals, at what stage of the sales process and how you can use this information to get the right content introduced at the right time in future deals, you can get a true comparative measure of how programs impact revenue.
+Focus on the marketing activities, content and digital assets that show up time and again in successful deals.
+At what stage of the sales process are they effective?
+How can you can use this information to get the right content introduced at the right time in future deals?
+By working in this way, you get a true comparative measure of how your marketing programs impact revenue.

-A true competitive advantage in the majority of sectors, shortening the sales cycle over your gives you the opportunity to edge competitors out of the sales process, maintain momentum with buyers and close more valuable deals.
+Shortening the sales cycle gives real competitive advantage in most sectors.
+It enables you to edge competitors out of the sales process, maintain momentum with buyers and close more valuable deals.

-As discussed above, measuring the increasing value of deals and the average contract size is an indication of how well your ABM campaign supported opportunities to introduce more value into the sales process, and how good a fit the account is for your highest-value products or services.
+Measuring the increasing value of deals and the average contract size is an indication of how well your ABM campaign supported opportunities to introduce more value into the sales process, as well as how good a fit the account is for your highest-value products or services.

-An example may doubling a deal with an existing customer, by uncovering an additional need, this is as good as acquiring a net new target account.
+For example, you could double the value of a deal with an existing customer by uncovering an additional need.
+This is as good as acquiring a net new target account.

-Setting up metrics to track Annual Contract Value (ACV) across different cohorts or marketing programs, you will be able to zero in on opportunities to use marketing content or other channels in a laser-targeted manner to ensure every customer you serve has full-visibility into all of your solutions.
+By setting up metrics to track Annual Contract Value (ACV) across different cohorts or marketing programs, you’ll be able to zero in on opportunities to use marketing content or other channels in a laser-targeted manner, ensuring every customer you serve has full-visibility of all of your solutions.

 There you have it four key Account-Based Marketing metrics that will tell you how well you are doing.
 By focusing on these areas, you will uncover more opportunities for high-revenue-impact activities, and focus on what really matters to your business growth.